Johnny Gaudreau: Calgary Flames (2014–2022)

-2014–15

 To begin the 2014–15 season, Gaudreau earned a spot on the Flames' roster to continue his NHL career.
-Starting off slowly, Gaudreau did not record a point until the sixth game of the year.
-However, he then heated up quickly, amassing 12 goals and 30 points through 37 games.
+Starting off slowly, Gaudreau did not record a point until the year's sixth game.
+However, he heated up quickly, amassing 12 goals and 30 points through 37 games.
 He scored his first career NHL hat-trick against Jonathan Quick on December 22, 2014, in a 4–3 comeback win over the Los Angeles Kings, becoming the youngest Flames player to record a hat-trick since Joe Nieuwendyk in the 1987–88 season.
 Gaudreau was selected to play in the 2015 NHL All-Star Game in Columbus, Ohio, on January 25, 2015, and participated in the Skills Competition, garnering attention with Jakub Voráček for their antics during the shootout challenge.
 The shootout move, which imitated the previous move performed by Ryan Johansen (who helped seven-year-old Cole Vogt, the son of Columbus Blue Jackets trainer Mike Vogt, score a goal on Corey Crawford) went viral.
-Voráček, who went immediately after Johansen, "helped" Gaudreau score a goal in the same manner as Johansen did with Vogt, making fun of Gaudreau's size and youth, as his small stature in comparison to other NHLers led some to believe he looks like a child.
-Gaudreau was originally named to the All-Star Skills Competition Rookie Team, limited to only the competition portion, but was promoted to the All-Star Game itself as a replacement to Sidney Crosby, who could not play due to injury.
+Voráček, who went immediately after Johansen, "helped" Gaudreau score a goal in the same manner as Johansen did with Vogt, making fun of Gaudreau's size and youth, as his small stature in comparison to other NHLers led some to believe that he looked like a child.

+Gaudreau was originally named to the All-Star Skills Competition Rookie Team, limited to only the competition portion, but was promoted to the All-Star Game itself as a replacement to Pittsburgh Penguins forward and captain Sidney Crosby, who could not play due to injury.
 Gaudreau was named to Team Toews and recorded two assists in the game, both on goals scored by the Nashville Predators' Filip Forsberg.
 On March 11, 2015, Gaudreau scored his 50th point of the season, becoming the first Flames rookie to reach the mark since Jarome Iginla in 1996–97.
-Gaudreau finished the regular season tied for the rookie scoring lead with Mark Stone of the Ottawa Senators.
+Gaudreau finished the season tied for the rookie scoring lead with Mark Stone of the Ottawa Senators.
 Gaudreau had 24 goals and led all rookies with 40 assists, while Stone had 26 goals.
-He was a finalist for the Calder Memorial Trophy as the NHL's best rookie, but the award went to Aaron Ekblad of the Florida Panthers, with Gaudreau finishing third.
+He was a finalist for the Calder Memorial Trophy as the NHL's best rookie, but the award went to Florida Panthers defenseman Aaron Ekblad, with Gaudreau finishing third.
 He was named to the NHL's All-Rookie team for the 2014–15 season.